If there’s one area we want to lose fat and tone up is the lower belly—more specifically the lower abs.

 It’s similar to the reverse crunch but you perform this with legs straight.

-Hold at the top for a second, and slowly lower them back to the starting position.
+- Hold at the top for a second, and slowly return to the starting position.
 If you have any pain in your lower back, don’t do this move as it can put too much pressure on your back.
 Repeat for 10-12 reps and complete 2-3 sets.

 You should be able to see improvements in your lower abdominal and core strength when keeping up with the routine.